-Orchid trees (Bauhinia spp.) become low-maintenance ornamental additions to the landscape once they're established.
+While most beautiful things tend to also be high-maintenance, orchid trees are a notable exception.
+Once they are established, orchid trees (Bauhinia spp.) become low-maintenance ornamental additions to the landscape.
+Give them reasonably well drained soil in a moderate climate and orchid trees will typically grow quickly and thrive.
 They prefer to grow in sheltered areas to reduce cold and wind-chill and offer a show of open-throated blooms in return for modest care.
 Also called ebony trees, orchid trees grow in U.S. Department of Agriculture plant hardiness zones 9 to 11.
+Learning how to best care for orchid trees can help you keep yours thriving for many years to come.

 Temperature, Soil, Light & Water

+Orchid trees are generally not fans of extreme climates.
 All varieties of orchid tree do best when protected from temperature extremes.
 The tree grows fairly fast, prefers mildly acidic, well-drained, loam, sandy or clay soil.
 It thrives in a soil pH 5.5 to 6.5 and prefers full sun or intermittent shade.
 The tree is drought-tolerant once established, and its need for water can usually be met with seasonal rains.
-Water periodically during dry periods and avoid over-watering.
+Water periodically during dry periods, but remember that even too much of a good thing can be problematic, so avoid over-watering.

 Trunk & Branch Shaping